 Port of New York (November 28, 1949)

-Released on November 28, 1949: This Crime Drama features the screen debut of 29 year old Yul Brynner as the top villain.
-Two Treasury agents are trying to nab a bunch of gangsters that are smuggling drugs into America via the New York Harbor.
+Released on November 28, 1949: (running time 1 hour and 21 minutes) This narcotics smuggling crime drama features the big screen debut of 29 year old Yul Brynner as the top villain.

 Directed by Laslo Benedek

-The Actors: Scott Brady (Michael 'Mickey' Waters), Richard Rober (Jim Flannery), K.T.
-Stevens (Toni Cardell), Yul Brynner (Paul Vicola), Arthur Blake (Dolly Carney), Lynn Carter (Lili Long), John Kellogg (Lenny), William Challee (Leo Strasser), Neville Brand (Ike, Strasser's henchman), Barry Brooks (Government man), Harry Brown (Penn Station Master), George M. Carleton (medical examiner), Stephen Chase (Police Lieutenant Ed Devers), Sayre Dearing (detective), Ann Doran (police dispatcher), Frank Fenton (G.W.
-Wyley), Fred Graham (boatyard guard), Raymond Greenleaf (John J. Meredith), Chuck Hamilton (policeman), Patricia Hawkins (policewoman at Toni's), Joe Haworth (Federal agent), Chet Huntley (narrator), Stan Johnson (searcher), Doyle Manor (agent), Joe Mantell (messenger), Jean McBride (Flannery's secretary), Mickey McCardle (agent), James Nolan (Charles Lindsay), Tudor Owen (apartment hotel janitor), John Parris (Joe Leoni, club owner), Steve Pendleton (agent in club), David Parry (workman), Alexander Pope (club bouncer), Gordon Richards (the Florentine's purser), Henry Rowland (Sam Harris), Glenn Thompson (boatyard night watchman), Larry Thompson (agent Carey), Harlan Warde (Police switchboard operator).
+The Actors: Richard Rober (Jim Flannery), Scott Brady (Michael 'Mickey' Waters), K.T.
+Stevens (Toni Cardell), Yul Brynner (Paul Vicola), Arthur Blake (Dolly Carney), Lynn Carter (Lili Long), John Kellogg (Lenny, Strasser's henchman), William Challee (Leo Strasser), Neville Brand (Ike, yacht skipper), Barry Brooks (Government man), Harry Brown (Penn Station Master), George M. Carleton (medical examiner), Stephen Chase (Police Lieutenant Ed Devers), Sayre Dearing (detective), Ann Doran (police dispatcher), Frank Fenton (G.W.
+Wyley), Fred Graham (boatyard guard), Raymond Greenleaf (John J. Meredith), Chuck Hamilton (policeman), Patricia Hawkins (policewoman at Toni's), Joe Haworth (Federal agent), Chet Huntley (narrator), Stan Johnson (searcher), Doyle Manor (agent), Joe Mantell (messenger), Jean McBride (Flannery's secretary), Mickey McCardle (agent), James Nolan (Charles Lindsay), Tudor Owen (apartment hotel janitor), John Parris (Joe Leoni, club owner), Steve Pendleton (agent in club), David Parry (workman), Alexander Pope (club bouncer), Gordon Richards (the Florentine's purser), Henry Rowland (Sam Harris, federal agent), Glenn Thompson (boatyard night watchman), Larry Thompson (agent Carey), Harlan Warde (Police switchboard operator)